vikerup/win-autounattend/README.md

 Put Windows ISO in the same directory as the script.

 ### Modifications
-The following values needs to be configuered in Autounattend.xml:
+The following values needs to be configured in Autounattend.xml:
 * <Key>xxxxx-xxxxx-xxxxx-xxxxx</Key> (grab key from `cat /sys/firmware/acpi/tables/MSDM` ?)
 * <Value>ExamplePassword1</Value> (Both for `User` account and `Autologon`)
 * SynchronousCommand 2 shows and example of first login script execution.